zexus34/ChatApp-backend/README.md

 - **Authentication and Authorization**: Integrates with CLIENT_REPO for user validation using JWT tokens and an internal API key.
 - **File Handling**: Supports message attachments via Multer.
 - **Error Handling and Validation**: Custom error handling and request validation middleware.
-- **Caching**: Uses Redis to cache chat and message data for improved performance.

 ## Project Overview 🔍